October 2011

 Made it to the

-Appsec DC conference in
+OWASP Appsec DC

-Washington DC.
+conference in Washington DC.
 First visit.
-Avoid the

-politics and you will be ok.
+Avoid the politics and you will be ok.
 Came

-second in the CTF competition ("I wuz
+second in the CTF competition ("I wuz cheated,

-cheated, I wuz!").
+I wuz!").

 September 2009

-Presented to the Drupal User
+Presented to the Drupal User Group on

 web application security (